 Different people have different needs when it comes to addiction treatment.
 People of different ages and genders respond to medication, therapy and substances of abuse differently.

 The teenage body and brain is constantly growing and developing, making the effects of substance abuse more drastic than those seen in adults.
 Teens respond to medication differently, and certain therapies and counseling techniques are more effective on teens than they are on adults.

 Women use substances of abuse for different reasons, including stress and relationships, than men do.
 Women usually respond to supportive therapy, therapy with childcare services and comprehensive treatment plans better than men.

 Treatment for pregnant women depends largely on the status of their pregnancy.
 Smoking and drinking increase the rate of stillbirth, and drug use commonly results in neonatal abstinence syndrome — a type of withdrawal for infants.
-Treatment must take the safety of the mother and fetus into account.
+Treatment must take the safety of the mother and baby into account.
 Postpartum depression is also a co-occurring disorder unique to women.

 The same treatment that’s been proven effective for young adults has also shown to be effective in older adults and seniors.
 Medical therapy may differ for seniors based on a longer history of drug use, and counseling techniques may vary based on differences in culture and attitude.